Agriculture in Scotland in the early modern era

 Agriculture in Scotland in the early modern era includes all forms of farm production in the modern boundaries of Scotland, between the establishment of the Renaissance in the early sixteenth century and the beginning of the Industrial Revolution in the mid-eighteenth century.
 This era saw the impact of the Little Ice Age, which peaked towards the end of the seventeenth century.
-Almost half the years in the second half of the sixteenth century saw local or national scarcity, necessitating the shipping of large quantities of grain from the Baltic.
+Almost half the years in the second half of the sixteenth century saw local or national scarcity, necessitating the shipping of large quantities of grain from the Baltic Sea region.
 In the early seventeenth century famine was relatively common, but became rarer as the century progressed.
 The closing decade of the seventeenth century saw a slump, followed by four years of failed harvests, in what is known as the "seven ill years", but these shortages would be the last of their kind.

 As feudal distinctions declined in the early modern era, the barons and tenants-in-chief merged to form a new identifiable group, the lairds.
 With the yeomen, these heritors were the major landholding orders.
 Others with property rights included husbandmen and free tenants.
 Many young people left home to become domestic and agricultural servants.
 The English invasions of the 1640s had a profound impact on the Scottish economy.
 Under the Commonwealth, the country was relatively highly taxed, but gained access to English markets.
 After the Restoration customs duties with England were re-established.
 Economic conditions were generally favourable, as land owners promoted better tillage and cattle-raising.
 After the Union of 1707 there was a conscious attempt to improve agriculture among the gentry and nobility.
 Introductions included the English plough, foreign grasses, rye grass and clover, turnips and cabbages.
 Lands were enclosed, displacing the run rig system and free pasture.
 Marshes were drained, lime was put down, roads built, woods planted, drilling and sowing and crop rotation were introduced.
 The introduction of the potato to Scotland in 1739 greatly improved the diet of the peasantry.
 The resulting Lowland Clearances saw the eviction of hundreds of thousands of cottars and tenant farmers in central and southern Scotland.